 5. Build the roof of the nativity stable.

-- Place a bead of glue along the edge of a mini craft stick, turn it over, and attach it horizontally about 1 inch from the end of the red jumbo craft stick.
+- Place a bead of glue along the edge of a mini craft stick, turn it over, and attach it horizontally about one inch from the end of the red jumbo craft stick.
 Glue the second mini craft stick to the other side of the jumbo craft sticks.

 - Repeat the steps above to make the other side of the pitched roof.